Lesson 4: Searching for Patents

 Espacenet is the official EPO patent search database and includes patent literature from patent offices throughout the world, including the U.S.

-Having undergone a significant update in late 2019, it now features a multitude of new filters, displays, and sorting options.
+Espacenet features a multitude of filters, displays, and sorting options.
 Patents in English, French, and German are full-text searchable (including OCR-scanned U.S. patents prior to 1976), and a translation feature is available for patents in 30 languages.
 Espacenet also includes the most complete, user-friendly CPC classification search available.
-One particularly helpful feature also available in the Lens.org Patent Search (see below) is that a filter for CPC codes includes the number of times a given CPC occurs in a set of search results.
+One particularly helpful feature also available in the The Lens Patent Search (see below) is that a filter for CPC codes includes the number of times a given CPC occurs in a set of search results.
 Using this feature, searchers can easily identify the CPC codes strongly associated with patent literature in your search, information that can be used to run subsequent searches on those CPC codes.

 Recommended for: all searchers, due to its classification search; searchers seeking an authoritative resource on international patents with a lot of functionality

-Potential pitfalls: much of the functionality is brand new and the screen layout and amount of functionality can be slightly overwhelming at first
+Potential pitfalls: screen layout and amount of functionality can be slightly overwhelming at first

 Third-party patent searching websites

 There are a number of third-party patent searching websites developed by corporations and non-profit entities.
-Two of the most user-friendly and useful are Lens.org and Google Patents.
+Two of the most user-friendly and useful are The Lens and Google Patents.

 Recommended for: both novice and expert searchers who want the ease of Google Patents (with less full-text coverage) and the CPC classification browse features of Espacenet (also with less full-text coverage) in a handy package with lots of useful features; ideal in particular for those more interested in creative searching rather than comprehensive searching.

-Potential pitfalls: not as authoritative as Espacenet or USPTO databases; full-text database not as thorough as Google Patents or Espacenet, thus not as equipped for keyword searching, particularly for historical patents
+Potential pitfalls: not as authoritative as Espacenet or USPTO Patent Public Search; full-text database not as thorough as Google Patents or Espacenet, thus not as equipped for keyword searching, particularly for historical patents

-Recommended for: novice patent searchers, patent searchers for whom full-text searching has failed in other databases, historical patent searchers with some vague ideas, but without the necessary information to conduct a search in the PatFT pre-1976 collection
+Recommended for: novice patent searchers, patent searchers for whom full-text searching has failed in other databases, historical patent searchers with limited information

 Potential pitfalls: the size of the database and Google’s search algorithm often produce large sets of search results that can be hard to sort through, the OCR scanning on older patents is imperfect and leads to relevant patents being missed and irrelevant patents being included in the search results, filtering and sorting options are limited